GERD (Gastroesophageal Reflux Disease) in Children

 How is GERD diagnosed?

 Your child's healthcare provider will examine your child.
 He or she will ask about your child's symptoms and when they started.
-Tell your child's healthcare provider about your child's medical conditions, eating habits, and activities.
-Your child's healthcare provider may ask about any family history of GERD.
+Tell him or her about your child's medical conditions, eating habits, and activities.
+Your child's provider may ask about any family history of GERD.
 Your child may need any of the following:

-- Upper GI x-rays are done to take pictures of your child's stomach and intestines (bowel).
+- X-ray pictures may be taken of your child's stomach and intestines (bowel).
 Your child may be given a chalky liquid to drink before the pictures are taken.
 This liquid helps his or her stomach and intestines show up better on the x-rays.

 - An endoscopy is a procedure used to look at the inside of your child's esophagus and stomach.
 An endoscope is a bendable tube with a light and camera on the end.
 The healthcare provider may remove a small sample of tissue and send it to a lab for tests.